Are you good at getting rid of insects in your bathroom on your own?

-Here’s my step by step guide to how you can deal with the problem!
+Here’s my step by step guide to how you can deal with this problem!

 Most of you know that an essential part of solving any problem is identifying it first.
 Therefore, make sure you know where the blackworms are present in abundance.

-You can do this by applying petroleum gel or sticky tape on the inside of the suspected drain outlet.
+You can do this by applying petroleum jelly or sticky tape to the inside of the suspected drain outlet.

 This adhesive material will catch the flies.
-Check-in after two to three days, and if flies you find flies on the tape, it will confirm your suspicion of the probable breeding grounds!
+Check-in after two to three days, and if you find flies on the tape or in the jelly, it will confirm your suspicion of the probable breeding grounds!